 The campus Strategic Plan from 2007 envisions an Illinois Sustainable Energy and the Environment Initiative that focuses on power generation and networks, transportation and portable energy, water supply and use, and landscapes and urban architecture.
 It envisions a learning laboratory for demonstration of sustainable technologies and curricula to prepare students with skills required to tackle the challenges of a sustainable society.

-The Office of Sustainability’s Vision document proposes a vision of the future for the campus in addressing two long-term global societal sustainability challenges: (1) To maintain or restore natural ecosystem function while providing essential human services; and (2) To sustainably raise the quality of life for the world’s poor to acceptable levels.
+The Strategic Opportunity in Global Sustainability Challenges: A Vision for the University of Illinois at Urbana-Champaign document proposes a vision of the future for the campus in addressing two long-term global societal sustainability challenges: (1) To maintain or restore natural ecosystem function while providing essential human services; and (2) To sustainably raise the quality of life for the world’s poor to acceptable levels.

-This Climate Action Plan is the refinement of these visions into tangible actions and activities that lead directly to green house gas (GHG) reductions.
+This Climate Action Plan is the refinement of the first challenge into tangible actions and activities that lead directly to green house gas (GHG) reductions.

 Emissions Inventory